Zondax/polkadot-p2p-testings/README.md

 # Polkadot network conformance testing

-This is a proof of concept for a testing the different Polkadot implementation.
+This is a proof of concept for a testing the different Polkadot implementations.
+The program takes advantage of the

 ## Notes